woleogounchi/Image-Gallery-App/README.md

 * Add logic to handle the search and various requirements of the project.
 * Add to the supplied CSS to personalize the project.

+In order to use the app, a *config.js* file has to be set up, containing the API key to access the data.
+Therefore, to get a key, you have to apply for a non-commercial API key.
+Note that the *config.js* file has to be stored in the **gitignore** file so it won’t be committed to your github repository.
+This will also prevent your keys and tokens from getting posted publicly to GitHub.
+It is very important that you do NOT upload any of your personal API keys / secrets / passwords to Github or other publicly accessible place.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).